tumagonx/nwjs_docs_old/How to package and distribute your apps.md

 _Following guides apply to node-webkit >= 0.2.4_

 On OS X, the `node-webkit.app` is a directory that can be easily changed.
 To make node-webkit automatically open your app, you need to put your app file under `Contents/Resources` and name it `app.nw`.
-The bonus over other platforms is, the `app.nw` needs not to be a zip file, if you want to speed up startup, you can make `app.nw` your app's directory.
+The bonus over other platforms is that `app.nw` does not need to be a zip file, if you want to speed up startup, you can make `app.nw` your app's directory.

 And you need to modify following files to make a real distribution of yours: